 Itinerary for Annapurna Base Camp Trek (The One That Got Made Up on the Way)

-ABC Trek Day 1: Pokhara to Ghandruk – Hiking and Hitchhiking in a Pickup Truck
+Day 1: Pokhara to Ghandruk – Hiking and Hitchhiking in a Pickup Truck

 Our day unfolded with eggs and coffee, with the ‘plan’ to reach Ghandruk for the night, and hike a bit further, maybe?
 In earlier times, you were supposed to hike all the way through.
 But now the hiking bit can be started from Ghandruk, because local buses, shared jeeps, and bikes can easily reach as far as Ghandruk (Easily?).
-So, Ghandruk is the base for the trek.
+So, Ghandruk is the base for the Annapurna Base Camp trek.
 Since we had a Royal Enfield Himalayan with us, and my place was only on the backside, our plan, of course, was to bike-ride till Ghandruk.
 But….

 From Pokhara, the road goes through Phedi, Nayapool, Landruk, and then the scary patches of a ‘road’.
 It’s completely off-road!
 Off-the-grid off-route putting you off-mood!
 As many of you may already know, Nepal is world-popular for treacherous road conditions, and all the documentaries I watched before, only proved it to be absolutely up-to-the-mark.
 In the upper Himalayan region, it only gets worse and worse.